eziogale/Laserclock/README.md

 ay = \cos(\text{angle})
 $$

-The resonace frequency is 70Hz.
+The resonance frequency is 70Hz.
 The clock hands (arrows) are created by rapidly turning the laser LED on and off.
 When connected to a Wi-Fi hotspot, the time is automatically synchronized with an NTP server, and daylight saving time (DST) is automatically taken into account.

 <img src="IMG_20200327_132022.jpg" style="width: 30vw;"/><img src="20260824_213658.gif" style="width: 40vw;"/>